Why I Prefer Buying Airports Over Airlines At These Prices

 France vs. New Zealand

 In our final group of airports, I am comparing Paris to Auckland, even though they are literally on opposite sides of the world, because they are the only two left on my list.
-As one might expect, Paris is far, far larger in terms of revenues, while Auckland is the far more profitable one, more more than half the net income on less than 1/10th of the revenue.
+As one might expect, Paris is far, far larger in terms of revenues, while Auckland is the far more profitable one, with more than half the net income on less than 1/10th of the revenue.
 Again, this is likely due to Paris being surrounded by a dense, developed, and competitive hub of high-speed rail (including to London via the tunnel) and other infrastructure connecting it to many destinations nearby.
 New Zealand, on the other hand, is relatively isolated and Auckland about the only major international gateway to the $200 billion economy of almost 5 million people.

 Conclusion

 As with any other business, when looking at airport stocks, it is important to consider the "moat" or set of competitive advantages.
-Chances are, your local airport is not likely worried about a competing one being build across town anytime soon, but you know how many alternatives you have to using your airport and paying the fees it is able to charge when you do.
+Chances are, your local airport is not likely worried about a competing one being built across town anytime soon, but you know how many alternatives you have to using your airport and paying the fees it is able to charge when you do.
 The systematic risk of significantly lower travel volumes is hitting all parts of the travel sector, but if travel picks up as quickly after this outbreak as it did after 9/11, we are likely to see less impact to long-term earnings of airports as to the airlines.
 Of the airport stocks, I prefer to stick with airports and groups of airports that have very little competing infrastructure, especially those without high-speed rail connections.
 Of the ones listed here, Airports of Thailand and SATS are the two I own and have been accumulating the most of, mostly because I am most familiar with how little alternative there is to using those airports.
 Although I have owned the locally listed shares of some of the Chinese airports in the past, there is ever-increasing competition from China's amazing high-speed rail network.

 Members of Long Run Income get more regular short form analysis, screens, model portfolio updates, and ideas like these that can significantly increase your retirement income over time.
 Although my focus tends to be on high quality, dividend paying companies, I also look at "dividend alternatives", bonds, MLPs, closed end funds, and many other investments income investors ask about.
 See more of my latest ideas with your free trial to Long Run Income.